 What is keratoconjunctivitis sicca?

-Keratoconjunctivitis sicca (KCS) is a condition that is also commonly referred to as dry eye.
+Keratoconjunctivitis sicca (KCS) is also commonly referred to as dry eye.
 The medical term means inflammation of the cornea and surrounding tissues from drying.
-It is a common eye condition resulting from inadequate production of the aqueous portion of the tear film by the lacrimal gland and/or the third eyelid gland.
+It is a common eye condition resulting from inadequate production of tears by the lacrimal gland and/or gland of the third eyelid.

 What causes dry eye?

-Tears are required to lubricate the cornea and remove any debris or infectious agents that may contact the eye.
+Tears are required to lubricate the surface of the eye (cornea and conjunctiva) and remove any debris or infectious agents that may contact the eye.
 The tear film is a mixture of mucus, fatty liquid, and water.

 Any condition that impairs the ability to produce adequate amounts of tear film can result in dry eye.
 Some of the common causes of KCS include: